IQSS/dataverse/doc/sphinx-guides/source/developers/troubleshooting.rst

 These properties can be tailored to your own preferred mail service, but if all else fails these settings work fine with Dataverse development environments for your localhost.

-+ If you're seeing a "Relay access denied" error in your Payara logs when your app attempts to send an email, double check your user/password credentials for the Mail Host you're using.
++ If you're seeing a "Relay access denied" error in your app server logs when Dataverse attempts to send an email, double check your user/password credentials for the Mail Host you're using.
 + If you're seeing a "Connection refused" / similar error upon email sending, try another port.

 As another example, here is how to create a Mail Host via command line for Amazon SES: